My favourite tried-and-tested Sony headphones slashed by £100 for Black Friday

 You can also buy the headphones refurbished for further money off on Back Market.
 Right now, they’re available in excellent condition for £319 (Backmarket.co.uk), saving you £80.

-If the WH-1000XM6 headphones are still too pricey for your liking, the previous-generation XM5 are still up there as some of my favourite headphones, and you can currently save £60 on the model at Amazon.
+If the WH-1000XM6 headphones are still too pricey for your liking, the previous-generation XM5 are still up there as some of my favourite headphones, and you can save more than £59 on the model at Amazon.
 This version comes with a soft shell case, rather than the hard shell, which is the reason for the "SA” on the end of the model number, but they’re still the exact same XM5s headphones apart from that.

 The sound quality more than holds its own.
 Whether you’re listening to orchestral music, rap, podcasts or your favourite pop playlist, the XM5s sound fantastic – warm, detailed and incredibly well balanced, as I noted in my review.
 The active noise cancellation is also still among the best, handling both low rumbles and high-pitched distractions with ease.